 Political impasse blocks media freedom

-The agreement signed in Conakry in October 2016 was supposed to end the recent crisis in Guinea-Bissau.
-But the accord has still not been implemented six months later.
-This political impasse has resulted in an increase in government meddling in the state-owned media.
-Several privately-owned media outlets have begun operating again, and the President has reaffirmed the free speech rights guaranteed by the constitution and laws adopted in 2005.
-Nonetheless, coverage of government shortcomings, organized crime, and the military’s continuing influence are all still subject to a great deal of self-censorship.
+An agreement signed in Conakry in October 2016 was supposed to end the crisis of the past few years.
+But the accord has still not been implemented 18 months later and the political impasse has resulted in an increase in government meddling in the state-owned media.
+Several privately-owned media outlets have meanwhile begun operating again and the president has reaffirmed the free speech rights guaranteed by the constitution and laws adopted in 2005.
+But the right of access to information is not guaranteed and journalists often censor themselves when covering the government’s shortcomings, organized crime, and the military’s continuing influence.
+Three Portuguese-language radio stations were shut down for four months in 2017 for their allegedly tendentious coverage of the political crisis.
 Some journalists have fled abroad to escape threats and intimidation.

 79 in 2016